 Lien vers les tableaux de données probantes et la liste des références (en Anglais)

-The use of supportive slings and supports has been shown to reduce the amount of subluxation (evident upon radiographic examination) and may also help to reduce hemiplegic shoulder pain.
-A Cochrane review authored by Ada et al. (2005) included the results from 4 RCTs evaluating the use of strapping (n=3) and hemisling (n=1).
+The use of supportive slings and supports may reduce the amount of subluxation and hemiplegic shoulder pain, although the evidence is conflicting.
+Ada et al. (2017) randomized 46 persons who were at risk of developing shoulder subluxation following a recent stroke to use a modified lap-tray while sitting and a triangular sling while standing to support the affected arm for four weeks, while those in a control group used a hemi-sling while sitting and standing.
+At the end of the treatment period there were no significant difference between groups in terms of shoulder subluxation (MD -3 mm, 95% CI -8 to 3), pain at rest (MD -0.7 out of 10, 95% CI -2.2 to 0.8), shoulder external rotation (MD -1.7 out of 10, 95% CI -3.7 to 0.3) or having less contracture of shoulder external rotation (MD -10 deg, 95% CI -22 to 2).
+An earlier Cochrane review (Ada et al. 2005) included the results from 4 RCTs evaluating the use of strapping (n=3) and hemisling (n=1).
 All patients were in the acute phase of stroke (less than 4 weeks) with a flaccid arm with no history of shoulder pain.
 The number of pain-free days associated with treatment was significantly greater; (mean difference: 13.6 days, 95% CI 9.7 to 17.8, p<0.0001); however, the results from only two studies were included in the pooled result.
-Among two RCTs that examined the use of strapping, specifically to prevent the development of shoulder pain, the results were conflicting (Hanger et al. 2000, Griffin & Bernhardt 2006).
-In a recent RCT, the use of the tri-pull method of taping paired with conventional therapy (experimental group) was compared to a sham taping with therapy; results demonstrated a significant reduction in pain among the experimental group (Pandian et al. 2013).
+In another systematic review that specifically evaluated the use of strapping (Appel et al. 2014), the authors concluded the efficacy of shoulder strapping to alleviate upper limb dysfunction and shoulder impairments caused by stroke remains unknown, while acknowledging that shoulder strapping may delay the onset of pain in those with severe weakness or paralysis.
 A recent meta-analysis, including the results from five RCTs, reported that shoulder positioning programs were not effective in preventing or reducing the range of motion loss in the shoulders’ external rotation (Borisova & Bohannon 2009).